benshaw2/BattleForMiddleEarth/README.md

 # BattleForMiddleEarth
 This repository is intended for those who already have installed the Battle for Middle Earth (2004).
 Resources for installing the game can be found at T3A Online.
+I have also created a .txt file which summarizes the installation procedure from t3a.

 This repository contains relatively minor add-ons (mods) to the game itself.
 Different versions will be made available, and an attempt to streamline the installation process has been made with the inclusion of .bat files.